aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   Account a233bf7be2b93f1e532f8ea88c49e0c70a873d082890b6d9685f89b5e40d50c2 does not exist, you will need to create and fund the account through a community faucet e.g. https://aptoslabs.com/testnet-faucet, or by transferring funds from another account

   ---
-  Aptos CLI is now set up for account a233bf7be2b93f1e532f8ea88c49e0c70a873d082890b6d9685f89b5e40d50c2 as profile nft-receiver!
+  Aptos CLI is now set up for account a233bf7be2b93f1e532f8ea88c49e0c70a873d082890b6d9685f89b5e40d50c2 as profile default!
 Run `aptos --help` for more information about commands
   {
     "Result": "Success"
   }